 Considered one of the region’s premier performance facilities, Meany Hall for the Performing Arts includes two performance venues: the 1,206 seat proscenium Katharyn Alvord Gerlich Theater and the 238 seat Meany Studio Theatre.
 It is is beloved by artists and audience members alike for its outstanding acoustics and intimate ambiance.

 From its earliest beginnings, Meany Hall has symbolized the Northwest’s dedication to community education, culture and the arts.
-Its stages host international performers through Meany Center's visiting artist program, as well as performers from the School of Drama, School of Music, Dance Program and the Center for Digital Arts & Experimental Media.
+Its stages host international performers through Meany Center's visiting artist program, as well as performers from the School of Drama, School of Music, Department of Dance and the Center for Digital Arts & Experimental Media.
 Its interior spaces are adorned with the work of Northwest artists.
 In addition, Meany Hall is available for rental opportunities to on-campus groups and community organizations.

 Today, Meany Hall remains dedicated to its mission: to provide a supportive environment for the presentation of engaging and diverse performing arts programs.